Your first job

 Buying your first home, starting a family, or even planning for retirement may seem far off into the future.
 However, the earlier you start saving, the better prepared you will be for the future.
 If there is room in your budgetBudget A monthly or yearly estimated plan for spending and saving.
 You work it out based on your income and expenses.+ read full definition, think about contributing to an RRSP or a TFSA.
 These plans have certain taxTax A fee the government charges on income, property, and sales.
 The money goes to finance government programs and other costs.+ read full definition advantages and can help your savings grow faster.
 RRSPs and TFSAs can hold cash, GICs, stocks and other investmentInvestment An item of value you buy to get income or to grow in value.+ read full definition products.

 According to our research study, Missing Out: Millennials and the Markets, that 4 in 5 Ontario millennials are saving, but only 1 in 2 are investing.
 There are several reasons for this but not knowing where to start shouldn’t discourage you.
 Check out our Getting Started hub for resources on where to begin.
-You can also ask us your investing questions at Re: Investing to get unbiased answers.
+You can also ask us your investing questions at Investing Questions to get unbiased answers.

 You may be tempted to indulge on new clothes, travel or food.
 A budget can help you keep track of your spending, prepare for unexpected expenses and find ways to save money.
 Be careful not to fall into the trap of spending more than you earn.